ZivoMartin/AVANCEMENT-PROJET-STAGE/cypress.md

 * onkeyup : script, Yes, replay yes for all website

 ### Senarios
-*  A user presses the Tab key to navigate within the page :
+*  A user presses the Tab key to navigate within the page : No
-* Pressing Enter on an element like an href to navigate to the page :
+* Pressing Enter on an element like an href to navigate to the page : No
 * A user copies and pastes text using Ctrl+C and Ctrl+V: No
 * A user selects text using Ctrl+A : No
-* A user goes back using Ctrl+Z : No
+* A user goes back using Ctrl+Z : Yes

 ## Keyboard + mouse